LeonSD09/Python-Documentation/IterativelyBuildingATempTable.md

 #### IMPORTANT NOTE
-_As this particular documentation was written for my colleagues at work, and since I work at Apple, and Apple is very much about privacy, references to potentially sensitive information have been omitted_ 😎
+_As this particular documentation was written for my colleagues at work, and since I work at Apple, and Apple is very much about secrecy, references to potentially sensitive information have been omitted_ 😎

 # Iteratively Building a Teradata Temp Table w/ Python